-Rhythmix is excited to have you join us for the 2021-22 season of PAL - Performance, Art & Learning.
-These assemblies are intended to serve as a catalyst for arts learning and a springboard for integrating arts education into your classroom activities and curriculum.
+PAL assemblies also serve as a catalyst for arts learning and a springboard for integrating arts education into your classroom.

-To help your students gain the most out of these PAL assemblies, we suggest that the learning begin before, and continue after, watching the videos.
+To help your students gain the most out of each PAL assembly, we suggest that the learning begin before, and continue after, every performance.
 Utilizing the resources provided, your students can engage more fully with the performance experience, connecting what they see and hear to their personal lives, culture, community and any school subjects you choose.

-Aligning with the California Arts Standards, activities are included in every Study Guide to help foster students' artistic competencies, cultivate their appreciation and understanding of the arts, and support them to fully engage in lifelong arts learning.
+Aligning with the California Arts Standards, the accompanying resource materials help foster students' artistic competencies, cultivate their appreciation and understanding of the arts, and support them to fully engage in lifelong arts learning.